A practical guide to your Zendesk GPT setup

 -

-Handle the boring stuff, like tagging tickets, sending them to the right department, or even closing them out.
+Handle routine tasks, like tagging tickets, sending them to the right department, or even closing them out.

 The whole point is to have an intelligent assistant working alongside your human agents.
 It handles the repetitive, easy-to-answer questions, which frees up your team to spend their time and energy on the tricky problems that require a real person.